xray-forge/xray-16-types/README.md

 }
 ```

-At build time the `macros` plugin strips the import and folds helper usage.
-Under Jest or Node, the same import resolves to the shipped runtime module, so tests do not need hand-written globals.
+The `macros` plugin removes the import and folds helper usage in game builds.
+The shipped runtime module supports the same imports under Jest and Node.

-## Shared Lib

-Import shared aliases, constants, and utility helpers from `xray16/lib`.
+`xray16/lib` provides shared aliases, constants, and utility helpers:

 ```ts
 import { MAX_U16, clamp, type TSection } from "xray16/lib";